Rock Master Scott & the Dynamic Three: History

-The group was inspired by other popular groups and they participated in many battles.
-They started out practicing at Gregory's mother's house from time to time, then main spot to practice was then at Richard's mother house.
-She acted as a mentor and gave great inspiration.
-They would be rehearsing in her living room while she would sit on the couch watching them, making sure they did it right.
-She acted as hostess and critic and was involved in their act until her death.
+The group was inspired by other popular groups.
+They participated in many battles.
+Initially, they practiced occasionally at MBG's mother's house, but they began practicing even more at Slick Rick's mother's house.
+She acted as a mentor and provided inspiration.
+When they rehearsed in her living room, she sat there on a couch, providing insight and criticism while also acting as hostess.
+She was involved in their act until her death.

-The group started performing with other local groups.
-They started performing in places like T Connection, Harlem World, also places in New Jersey with other groups such as Sweet, Slick and Sly.
+The group started performing with other local groups and at locations like T Connection and Harlem World as well as places in New Jersey with other groups such as Sweet, Slick and Sly.

+Some shows were organized by a promoter, Armstrong.
+Scott had a connection with another promoter, Man Dip Lite, who always had shows lined up for other popular groups.
+Man Dip Lite organized gigs for Master Scott & the Dynamic Three at a roller skating rink in Long Island.

 Recordings

-Some shows were for a promoter named Armstrong.
-Scott had a connection with another promoter named Man Dip Lite, who always had shows lined up for other popular groups.
-He organized gigs for Master Scott & the Dynamic Three at a roller skating rink in Long Island.
-As time went by Jerry Blood Rock wanted to record the group in the studio.
-It took some months from the time of him asking them, but finally they recorded their first song, "It's Life (You Gotta Think Twice)" and DJ Wiz Kid was responsible for the music, may he (R.I.P.).
-This was the first time they had ever seen a recording studio, which was called Unique Recording Studio.
-Once the song was completed, they waited for about one to two weeks, and Jerry Blood Rock (the song's producer) showed the group the pressing of the records on his record label, Reality Records.
+Eventually, Jerry Blood Rock wanted to produce a studio recording of the group.
+Months after he asked them, they recorded their first song, "It's Life (You Gotta Think Twice)", at Unique Recording Studio.
+DJ Wiz Kid was responsible for the music.
+This was the first time the group had ever seen a recording studio.
+Jerry showed the group the pressing of the records on his record label, Reality Records.
 These records were hawked to local record stores.
-Charlie Prince was working at a record store called Rock N Soul part-time.
+Charlie Prince was working part-time at a record store, Rock N Soul.
 He convinced the store owner to buy a few boxes.
 After the group began receiving some radio exposure, Profile Records became involved, particularly for distribution.
 The group became neighborhood superstars in 1983.
 In 1984, they recorded the songs "Request Line" and "The Roof Is on Fire", using two different studios.
 One was Joey Moore's small home studio; Moore was one of Jerry Blood Rock's associates.
-They laid the track "The Roof Is on Fire" there along with "Request Line" then took it to unique studio to complete the work.
+They laid the track "The Roof Is on Fire" there along with "Request Line", then took it to Unique Recording Studio to complete the work.
 Once Reality Records released the new music, it was well received.

+Expanded performance radius

 As the group's popularity increased, shows were booked more often and further away from the group's New York homes.
 For example, Master Scott and Charlie Prince flew to a performance in Fayetteville, North Carolina while Rick and MBG remained in New Jersey.
 That is when they met Divine Sounds.
-Eventually the group performed on a tour called The Jamatron.
-Other rap artists included Kurtis Blow, Doug E. Fresh, UTFO, Lisa Lisa, Roxanne Shante, Whodini, The Real Roxanne and many others.
+Eventually the group performed on a tour, The Jamatron.
+Other rap artists included Kurtis Blow, Doug E. Fresh, UTFO, Lisa Lisa, Roxanne Shante, Whodini, and The Real Roxanne.